 First Spread Oaks Landowner

-The southern portion of Spread Oaks, including Jennings Camp, is granted to Hosea H. League.
+The southern portion of Spread Oaks that included Jennings Camp, is granted to Hosea H. League.
 League is 36 years old, married, and brings five slaves with him from his native Tennessee.
-He helps to establish the port town of Matagorda and becomes its president.
+He was a founder of the port town of Matagorda, opened a law practice with future interim Republic of Texas president David G. Burnett, and was named empresario of the Texas Association’s Leftwich Colony.
 Before he dies in 1837, League is forced to sell his land on the west bank of the Colorado River to settle debts brought against him during his incarceration as an accessory to murder.

 The Second Spread Oaks Landowner

 The northern part of Spread Oaks Ranch, where the present-day lodge is situated, is deeded to John Crier, another of Austin’s original 300 colonists.
-Crier owes back taxes on his Colorado River land as early as 1830 and remains delinquent a decade later.
-He is forced to sell most of the land before he is killed by Comanches in Fayette County.
+Crier owes back taxes on his Colorado River land as early as 1830.
+He sells some of his land before he is supposedly killed by Comanches in Fayette County, although he conveniently managed to sign various deeds of sale for the next decade.

 The Coming of Cholera